JERRYFROMKENYA/OSS-bounties/POMODORO.md

 - Visual focus indicators
 - Screen reader announcements for timer status

+## Setup Instructions

+Step-by-step instructions to run the code:

+1. Clone the repository or download the files
+2. Open `index.html` in Chrome browser
+3. No additional setup required - all functionality is contained in the single HTML file

 ## Testing

 A comprehensive test script is included in `tests.js`.
 To run the tests: